-I’m the controller for a small company, which means I basically do all the accounting for the firm.
+I’m the controller for a small company, which basically means I do all the accounting for my firm.
 I also do most of the HR work as well (administering benefits, compliance, etc).
 I wear many “hats,” in other words – and if sounds like a lot, it is.
 But I love my job.

 But that’s not really your situation, is it?

-With this in mind, here’s a strategy you might try (if you haven’t already).
-The next time he complains to you about his mileage reimbursement, for example, say something like “Hey – I’m right there with you.
+So here’s a something you might try (if you haven’t already): The next time he complains to you about his mileage reimbursement, for example, say something like “Hey – I’m right there with you.
 If it were up to me, it’d be a lot more generous…” Or “Actually, I thought we’d be all be driving company Teslas by now.
 So go figure…” Then leave it at that.

-I find this approach to be effective for four (4) reasons:
+This approach tends to be effective for the following (4) reasons:

 (1) You’ve acknowledged the complaint.
 He’s had his say, and you’ve heard him out.
 Often these things boil down to the person simply wanting to vent.

-(2) By taking his side in the matter (or at least appearing to), you stay in his good graces.
-By commiserating, you appear to be sympathetic.
-He can’t really be mad at you, can he?
+(2) By taking his side in the matter (or at least appearing to), he can’t take it out on you.
+By appearing to commiserate, you seem sympathetic.
+As a result, he can’t really be mad at you, can he?
 After all, you’re agreeing with him.

 (3) It shuts down the conversation.
 By taking his side, there’s really nothing left for him to say – at least to you.
-He could always go his manager (or yours), of course, but odds are he probably won’t.
-If he were, I suspect he’d have done so already.
+He could go to his manager (or to yours), of course, but odds are he won’t.
+If he were, he’d probably have done so already.
 Again, this is most likely about venting, not necessarily getting his way.
-But if you think he will go up the chain of command, and that’s something you’d like to avoid, this may not be the best approach.
+But if you think he will go up the chain of command—and that’s something you’d like to avoid—this may not be the best approach.
 In that case, go to your own manager first.
-Explain what’s going on, and how you’re handling it.
-Frame it as something they should simply be aware of, not an actual issue.
-Managers love it when you come to them with problems that you’re already solving, or that don’t require them to do anything.
+Explain what’s going on, and how you’re handling it – but be sure to frame it as something they should simply be aware of, not that it’s an actual issue.
+Managers love it when you come to them with a problem you’ve already solved (or are solving), and therefore doesn’t require them to do anything.

 (4) You’ve stood your ground.
-Yes – you’re saying you’re on his side.
-But you’re not giving in, either.
-Nor are you promising to take his demands up with management, follow up with him, or in any way further engage on the issue.
+Yes – you claim to be taking his side.
+But you and I both know you’re not – nor are you giving in.
+And you’re not promising to take his demands up with management, or follow up with him in any way on the issue.
 The mileage (or phone, or healthcare) buck literally stops with you.

-Of course, if you actually do have some say in your company’s reimbursement policies, or its healthcare premiums, I don’t recommend using this approach.
+Of course, if you actually do have some say in your company’s reimbursement policies, or the healthcare premiums it charges its employees, I don’t recommend using this approach.
 Misrepresenting yourself to anyone you work with, for any reason, or under any circumstances is never a good idea.
 You’d be much better off doing what you’re doing already – that is, listening to his complaints as patiently and professionally as possible.